Come sailing with us aboard Wyvenhoe

-You can bring a group of up to 12 passengers, and choose to be catered for, with food and a cook provided, or opt for self-catering (where you supply the food and cook for yourselves and the crew).
+You can hire the whole barge and bring a group of up to 12 passengers, and choose to be catered for, with food and a cook provided, or opt for self-catering (where you supply the food and cook for yourselves and the crew).

 We can arrange a day sail or a weekend or if you hire the barge for anything between two days and a week then you can cruise from the starting point of your choice to as many destinations as weather and tides permit.